tramitit/guides/en/croatia/newborn_registration_process.md

 categories:
 - Croatia
 date: '2024-06-07'
-description: Officially recognize a new family member and secure legal rights by registering a newborn in Croatia.
-Learn about the procedure and necessary documents.
+description: Registering a newborn in Croatia ensures legal rights.
+Learn the procedure, required documents, and important details to complete the registration on time.
 draft: false
 meta_title: 'Newborn Registration in Croatia: Procedure and Required Documents'
 title: 'Newborn Registration in Croatia: Procedure and Required Documents'
 translationKey: croatia-newborn_registration_process
 ---

 ## Description
 ### What is it?